email alerts

 Initial State of the Preserve

 A deeper history of this preserve is detailed in the book Miracle Under the Oaks by William K. Stevens.
-Briefly, it had been under the glacier until about twelve thousand years ago, then hunting and gathering land for Native Americans until about 1830, then owned by Euro-American farmers who used most of it to graze cattle but also plowed parts for corn and other crops.
-It was acquired as a Cook County Forest Preserve in the 1930s.
+Briefly, it had been under the glacier until about twelve thousand years ago, then hunting and gathering land for Native Americans until about 1830, then farmland for Euro-Americans who used most of it to graze cattle but also plowed parts for corn and other crops.
+It was acquired as a Cook County Forest Preserves in the 1930s who subsequently planted trees in some areas including pines, birches, locusts, silver poplar, and oaks including white, post, and rock chestnut oak.

 When ecological restoration was begun in 1980, the site was mostly brush or young woodland but with scattered "old field" openings.
 About 250 native plant species were recorded as "original" or "spontaneous" here.
 Most of these were in small upland areas including a railroad edge, street edges, former fence lines, and in the old-field openings.
 Later when we paid more attention to the wetlands, we found many remnant wetland species there.